 If you enjoy intense 30-50 minutes workouts like those that peloton offers, then a spin bike could be the right type of stationary bike for you.

-Spinning exercise is perfect for anyone who wants to lose weight and improve fitness in shorter period of time. (you can read more on how to lose weight quicker with a spin bike)
+Spinning exercise is perfect for anyone who wants to lose weight and improve fitness in a shorter period of time. (you can read more on how to lose weight quicker with a spin bike)

 A good 50-minute indoor cycling session can burn up to 700 calories and help get rid of body fat and get slim much quicker than traditional exercise bikes.